madetech/handbook/guides/line-management/performance.md

 ## Terminating employment

-It's really important to be explicit about what the outcomes we are looking for are and also balance that with eventual consequences of not seeing improvements to  persons performance.
+It's really important to be explicit about what the outcomes we are looking for are and also balance that with eventual consequences of not seeing improvements to a persons performance.

 We want to do everything we can to support someone who is not meeting expectations and that is our first aim.